sci-fi horror game ...

 Episode 1: Little Star

 Two deaths are possible here, both involving Carter and Simms.
-Since they die in scripted story moments anyway, the goal is simply to avoid their early deaths before those moments arrive.
+Since they're scripted to die later anyway, the goal is just to keep them alive long enough to reach those story beats.

-• During Disaster, pass the QTE to catch Simms when she loses her footing during the spacewalk.
+• During Disaster, pass the QTE to catch Simms when she slips during the spacewalk.

 • During Chased, outrun the Simms creature back to the Crew Quarters.
-Getting caught here kills Carter before he can leave his message on his wrist strap, which matters later.
+Getting caught kills Carter before he can record his message on the wrist strap, which becomes relevant later.

-For Destinies, the Destructoid playthrough notes that building Carter's Caretaker Destiny here is possible, though it has less impact on the final ending compared to other characters.
+You can start building Carter's Caretaker Destiny here, though it has less impact on the final ending than other characters' Destinies.

 Episode 3: The Sample

-Only one character can die here, but it is a major one.
-Commander Stafford can be killed during the Crash sequence when the Cassiopeia plummets to Tau Ceti F.
+Only one character can die here, but it's a major one.
+Commander Stafford can be killed during the Crash sequence when the Cassiopeia crashes into Tau Ceti F.

-• If you disabled the Landing Computer in Episode 2, force Stafford to sit down when he gets up to reboot the system.
-Letting him attempt it results in his death.
+• If you disabled the Landing Computer in Episode 2, force Stafford to sit down when he tries to reboot the system.
+Letting him attempt it kills him.

-• If you disabled Fire Control instead, Stafford can safely reboot the computer as long as you pass the subsequent QTE sequence to get him back to his seat in time.
+• If you disabled Fire Control instead, Stafford can safely reboot the computer as long as you pass the QTE sequence to get him back to his seat.

 Also in this episode: as Cernan, sneak through the No Games section without getting spotted by Williams.
-He will not die if caught, but getting through cleanly sets him up better for Episode 6.
+He won't die if caught, but getting through cleanly helps set him up for Episode 6.
 As Cooper, find Carter's Utility Strap in the Mess Hall at the end of the chapter.
 Listen for the beeping, lift the damaged shutter, and squeeze through.
-Missing this collectible locks out a key dialogue option in Episode 4.
+Missing this collectible locks out a critical dialogue option in Episode 4.

 Episode 4: Dragnet